epam/edp-install/docs/user-guide/add-autotest.md

 # Add Autotest

-Portal enables to clone or import an autotest, add it to the environment with its subsequent deployment in Gerrit (in case the Clone strategy is used) and building of the Code Review pipeline in Jenkins/Tekton, as well as to use it for work with an application under development.
- It is also possible to use autotests as quality gates in a newly created CD pipeline.
+EDP Portal allows you to clone an existing repository with the autotest to your Version Control System (VCS), or using an external repository and adding an autotest for further running in stages or using them as quality gates for applications.
+When an autotest is cloned, the system automatically generates a corresponding repository within the integrated VCS.

 !!! info
     Please refer to the [Add Application](add-application.md) section for the details on how to add an application codebase type.
-    For the details on how to use autotests as quality gates, please refer to the [Stages Menu](add-cd-pipeline.md#the-stages-menu) section of the [Add CD Pipeline](add-cd-pipeline.md) documentation.
+    For the details on how to use autotests as quality gates, please refer to the [Stages Menu](add-cd-pipeline.md#the-stages-menu) section of the [Add Environment](add-cd-pipeline.md) documentation.

-To add an autotest, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
+To add an autotest, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon on the right side of the screen).
 Once clicked, the **Create new component** dialog will appear, then select **Autotest** and choose one of the strategies which will be described later in this page.
 You can create an autotest [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

 ## Create Autotest in YAML <a name="YAML"></a>